andrefs/node-catequil/README.md

 `node-catequil` is an isomorphic (universal) chat app written in Express + MongoDB + React + Redux.

-It is named after the _Catequil_, an Inca god of thunder and lightning.
+It is named after _Catequil_, an Inca god of thunder and lightning.

 Currently it is still very much a work in progress.